jimmylee88/python-readme-maker/README.md

 ```

 ## Usage
-Answer all questions to get data to put into the README
+Answer the questions, and select a licence from the list to populate the markdown template

 ## Contact
 - Jimmy
-- hello@here
+- github.com/jimmylee88

 ## License
 This project is licensd under Creative Commons Zero v1.0 Universal.